theobarretosilva/theobarretosilva/README.md

   <br/>
   • I did technical high school in systems development 🎒
   <br/>
-  • I am committed to improve myself in the field of technology and systems development 🧠
+  • I'm committed to improve myself in the field of technology and systems development 🧠
 </div>

 <br/>